KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

     Symbol of Insight, Authorization, and Revelation.
 It represents an encoded pattern or frequency that harmonizes with a specific Gate (Membrane) to allow lawful passage between layers or states.

 * **The Seal:**
     Symbol of Containment and Sovereignty.
-It ensures that what is within remains Pure, and that what is without cannot intrude uninvited.
+It ensures that what is within remains Integral, and that what is without cannot intrude uninvited.
 A Seal that breaks prematurely signals Entropic intrusion or misuse of power.

 * **The Gate (Membrane):**
     The threshold mechanism that responds only to the proper Key signature.
 Every Gate tests for Resonant Match, admitting only those whose coherence accords with its lawful pattern.